foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 ----------------------------------------------------------------------------------
 input_scale, output_scale in ConvolutionParameter and InnerProductParameter
 output_scale in EltwiseParameter
+input_scale in SoftmaxParameter
 output_shift_instead_division in PoolingParameter
-input_scale in SoftmaxParameter
-saturate in ReLUParameter
+saturate in ReLUParameter and PoolingParameter

 YOLO related
 --------------